gekware/minecraft-server-hibernation/README.md

 version: v2.0.0 (Go)
 Copyright (C) 2019-2020 [gekigek99](https://github.com/gekigek99)

-The program supports minecraft vanilla and modded on linux and windows!
+This program supports minecraft vanilla and modded on linux and windows!

+Check the [releases](https://github.com/gekigek99/minecraft-server-hibernation/releases) to download the binaries (for linux and windows)

 -----
 #### Vote for adding optional financial support possibilities: